vu-greenlab-2023/android-runner/docs/run_stop_condition_http_post_tips.md

 4. **Content-Security-Policy:** Some websites have set the content-security-policy header which allows websites for example to restricting domains from which content can be requested and thus possibly blocking the HTTP POST request to our local webserver.
 To circumvent this we can remove this header if present.

-Our final mitmproxy script taking care of these things will then look like the one below.
-Please note that you need to install mitmproxy 7 for this. mitmproxy 7 is still in beta and thus has to be installed from source, see for instructions [this page](https://github.com/mitmproxy/mitmproxy/blob/main/CONTRIBUTING.md).
+Our mitmproxy script taking care of these things will then look like the one below.
+Please note that this requires mitmproxy 7. mitmproxy 7 is still in beta and thus has to be installed from source, see for instructions [this page](https://github.com/mitmproxy/mitmproxy/blob/main/CONTRIBUTING.md).

 ```py
 from mitmproxy import http